Join Us & Get Wine 101 Course 75% Off

 Consider the Intensity

-• Sauvignon Blanc is light-bodied, but it has higher acidity
+• Sauvignon Blanc is light-bodied, but it has higher acidity.

-• Pinot Noir is lighter bodied (for a red wine) and it doesn’t have too much tannin (bitterness).
+• Pinot Noir is lighter-bodied (for a red wine), and it doesn’t have too much tannin (bitterness).

-• Cabernet Sauvignon is more full-bodied and has high tannin (more bitterness)
+• Cabernet Sauvignon is more full-bodied and has high tannin (more bitterness).

-Need more examples?
-8 Common Wines and Their Taste Profiles
+Try these 8 Common Wines and Their Taste Profiles

 smoked gouda mac & cheese. photo by Alla_G on flickr

-Find Contrasting or Congruent Pairings
+Find Complementary or Congruent Pairings

 Getting Creative